Finding and Indentifying Dung Beetles

 The colour of dung beetles can be very variable and may be an unreliable feature to use for identification.
 As a starting point, we would recommend that you categorise any dung beetles you find to genus or family (Aphodiines, Onthophagus and Geotrupidae).
-Firstly, you should separate dung beetles by size, the largest individuals (over around 13mm) will only be Geotrupidae.
-The next feature you should look at is the general shape, with Onthophagus beetles generally more rounded, and Aphodiines beetles tending to be longer and pill-shaped (see figure below).
+Firstly, you should separate dung beetles by size, the largest individuals (over about 13mm) will only be Geotrupidae.
+The next feature you should look at is the general shape, with Onthophagus beetles being generally more rounded, and Aphodiines beetles tending to be longer and pill-shaped (see figure below).

-Figure.
-General representation of the three groups of dung beetles with body shape for Onthophagus and Aphodiines illustrated above.
+Figure 1 General representation of the three groups of dung beetles with body shape for Onthophagus and Aphodiines illustrated above.

 Given that the majority of Aphodiine beetles are dwellers, and Onthophagus or Geotrupidae beetles are tunnellers, simply identifying dung beetles to these three families can provide very useful information